clarkcb/xsearch/README.md

   language skills improved a fair amount, and it's been interesting for me to see how this version has evolved.
-I should mention that this version is one of the slower ones based on what I've seen so far, which is probably partially due to JVM start-up, but I'm also certain that there are a number of optimizations that can be done in the code.
+I should mention that this version is one of the slower ones based on what I've seen so far, which is probably partially due to JVM startup time, but I'm also certain that there are a number of optimizations that can be done in the code.

 * __pysearch.py__ - When I use this tool, which I still do regularly, I usually end up using the Python version.
 That's mostly out of habit, but also because as the first language version I still sort of treat it as the reference version, and try to keep it up-to-date with new functionality.
+Also, I recently discovered that it is apparently the 2nd fastest version!
+(See the Benchmark Testing section for details.)

 Also, here are some thoughts on each language that I have done implementations